Petra: Top 10 Things to do

 No 10 – Learn more about the region’s history at Petra Museum

 The Petra Museum is located near the entrance to the complex.
-The museum offers visitors a selection of artefacts found in and around Petra, as well as interactive animation and original size reconstruction models.
+The museum offers visitors a selection of artifacts found in and around Petra, as well as interactive animation and original size reconstruction models.

 Petra Museum